satwik2711/Repair-Of-Thought/README.md

 # REPAIR-OF-THOUGHT: Automated Program Repair Framework

-**ROT** is a sophisticated, UI-based Automated Program Repair (APR) tool that leverages the power of Large Language Models (LLMs) to generate repair suggestions and patches for bugs in software projects.
+**Repair of Thought** is a sophisticated Automated Program Repair (APR) tool that leverages the power of open sourced Large Language Models (LLMs) to generate repair suggestions and patches for most common bugs in software projects.
 Inspired by cutting-edge research, ROT is designed to address function-level bug repair, offering a streamlined approach that reduces the need for costly, statement-level fault localization.
+The core of ROT revolves around reasoning chains inspired from OpenAI’s current segment leader reasoning model O1, enabling a thorough understanding of bugs before generating effective solutions.

 ## Overview

-- **Focus**: Function-level Automated Program Repair (APR)
+- **Focus**: Function-level Automated Program Repair (APR) using open source models [LLAMA 3.1 70B, CODE-LLAMA 34B INSTRUCT]
-- **Framework**: UI-driven solution built with Streamlit for easy interaction
 - **Objective**: Repair buggy code by generating solutions and patches for function-level bugs, primarily in the Defects4J dataset.
+- **Reasoning-Based Approach**: Utilizes reasoning chains through OpenAI’s GPT-4o or Llama models to thoroughly analyze bugs before generating fixes.

-ROT is capable of generating potential fixes for single-function bugs through a dual-stage process of solution generation and patch creation.
-Unlike traditional APR techniques that focus on line-level or hunk-level repair, ROT takes a function-level approach, making it more efficient and practical in real-world scenarios.
+ROT is capable of generating potential fixes for single-function bugs through a dual-stage process of reasoning-based solution generation and patch creation.
+Unlike traditional APR techniques that focus on line-level or hunk-level repair, ROT takes a function-level approach, making it more efficient and practical in real world scenarios.
 It aims to surpass existing APR methods by leveraging the extensive learning capabilities of LLMs.

 ## Key Features